nuttolum/LibreOnWindows/README.md

 and try again.

-however, once you get to "jinja2" you need a specific version. type
+however, there are 2 which need a specific version. for these you will type:

 `pip install jinja2==3.0.3`

+`pip install werkzeug==2.0.3`

 for it to work. continue the process after this.